Introduction to Siena for cruise visitors to the Port of Livorno. Things To Do, How to Explore on Your Own, Where to Shop and Best Places to Eat

 The historical center of Siena is a UNESCO heritage site and considered one of Italy’s most beautiful medieval towns.
-The Piazza Del Campo is one of the most beautiful in the World and a delight to enjoy.
+The Piazza Del Campo is one of the most fascinating in the World and a delight to enjoy.

 Siena - Piazza Del Campo